microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     }
     ```

-6. Open a Windows PowerShell console, start Azure AD Connect delta synchronization by running the following:
+6. Open a Windows PowerShell console, and start Azure AD Connect delta synchronization by running the following:

    ```pwsh
     Start-ADSyncSyncCycle -PolicyType Delta